The Regency is my passion. I find it an endlessly fascinating

 My resolution every time I start on a new plot is to plan it carefully, make copious notes first and write lots of drafts in a disciplined and orderly manner.
 What inevitably happens is that the story starts to write itself in my head until it gets completely out of control - meanwhile my study floor becomes a sea of open books, prints and maps and I am found sitting in the car at traffic lights, muttering dialogue.
 At that point I have to start writing, knowing full well that the hero and heroine are going to take over and sabotage all my attempts at discipline.
 It is, after all, their story.

 My first historical romances were co-written with a friend as Francesca Shaw.
-There have been no new Francesca Shaw novels for some time, but they still appear as reprints from time to time and are listed on my Books page.
+There have been no new Francesca Shaw novels for some time, but they are listed on my Books page.
+Now I am steadily revising them and reissuing them as Louise Allen titles.

 I love to hear from readers.
 Visit my Contact page to email me or sign up for my newsletter.